Cuba

 Gaviota Varadero Customs & Immigration 5.0 ★

-Place marker mentions: check in steps, required documents, fees or payments, visitor visa requirements, official inspections and official boardings.
+Place details mention: required documents, fees or payments, visitor visa requirements, official inspections and official boardings.

 Cienfuegos Customs & Immigration 5.0 ★

-Place marker mentions: check in steps, required documents, fees or payments and official inspections.
+Place details mention: check in steps, required documents, fees or payments and visitor visa requirements.

 Santiago de Cuba Customs & Immigration 5.0 ★

-Place marker mentions: check in steps, fees or payments, visitor visa requirements.
+Place details mention: check in steps, fees or payments and visitor visa requirements.

 Cay Largo Customs & Immigration 5.0 ★

-Place marker mentions: required documents, fees or payments, cruiser permits, visitor visa requirements, official inspections.
+Place details mention: required documents, fees or payments, cruising permits and visitor visa requirements.

 Marina Hemingway Custom & Immigration 4.7 ★